Mwapsam/Search-engine/README.md

 This is a Turbocharged real-time search build with Ruby on Rails 7.
-It allows users to search for the articles, and then to have analytics that display what users were searching for.
+It allows users to search for the articles, and then have analytics that display what users were searching for.

 ## Archetecture
 The application has three tables in the database;